City Museum: 3rd floor

-4th Floor
+4th floor

 The 4th floor of the museum contains another food court, an entrance into the caves, Art City, and an art gallery.
-Art City is a place for people of all ages to partake in crafts Thursday-Sunday 10 a.m.-4 p.m.
-The art gallery on the 4th floor has featured artist such as Kaws.
+Art City is a place for people of all ages to partake in art and craft projects themselves.
+The art gallery on the 4th floor has featured artists such as Kaws.

 The roof

 The roof has a small old-fashioned Ferris wheel and a wide ramp slide.
 The pond fountain, which once had stepping stones that connected one side to the other, has now been covered with astroturf with future plans unknown.
+The rooftop Ferris wheel, installed in 2006, is one of the museum’s most recognizable attractions and offers views of downtown St. Louis.
 The roof also has a school bus extending past the edge of the building.
 Visitors can walk into the school bus and open the door from the driver's seat.
 A 24-foot metal praying mantis stands atop a dome salvaged from the St. Louis Science Center during its remodeling.
 Cassily and his crew added the fiberglass cover and metal ladders that lead to an exit at the top.

 Outside

 MonstroCity

-Located in front of the building, MonstroCity features two Sabreliner 40 aircraft fuselages suspended high in the air, a fire engine, a castle turret, a 25 ft cupola, four-foot-wide Slinkies that can be crawled through, one very high that leads to a slide, and two ball pits, one for young children and one for older ones, each pit being filled with large, rubber dodge balls.
+Located in front of the building, MonstroCity features two Sabreliner 40 aircraft fuselages suspended high in the air, a fire engine, a castle turret, a 25 ft cupola, four-foot-wide Slinkies that can be crawled through, and one very high climbing structure that leads to a slide.

 The Cabin Inn is an early-19th-century log cabin located beneath MonstroCity.
 Originally the home of the son of Daniel Boone, it was owned by the Hezel family for more than a century and is now a bar and entertainment venue.